-This place of religious devotion in Italy’s Southern Puglia region should attract so much tourism and pilgrimage.
-The Capuchin monk who lived here was and continues to be a revered figure and a source of discussion, but the shrine is a must see for many people visiting Italy.
+This place of religious devotion in Italy’s Southern Puglia region attracts much tourism and pilgrimage.
+The Capuchin monk who lived here was and continues to be a revered figure and the shrine is a must see for many people visiting Italy.

-Once in this beauty part of Italy one might wish to venture around and see some wonderful attractions.
+Once in this beautiful part of Italy, one might wish to venture around and see some wonderful attractions.
 Foggia and Bari are cities with a wealth of history, as well as Manfredonia, the beaches around the Gargano Promontory and the cave shrine of St. Michael at Monte Sant’Angelo.